-To avoid the masses of tourists who disembark every day from the Riviera Maya, I recommend visiting the ruins early, you will enjoy the place much more.
-The enclosure is small, so in an hour and a half you go through it, although the times of each one are so particular.
+To avoid the masses of tourists who disembark every day from the Riviera Maya, I recommend visiting the ruins first thing in the morning, you will enjoy the place much more.
+The enclosure is small, so in an hour and a half you can go through it, although the times of each one are so particular.

 The precinct of Tulum has a beach where you can bathe

 - FOR FREE: It is a simple archaeological zone to visit for free.
 HOW TO GET IN PUBLIC TRANSPORTATION?
 Buses pass from Tulum on the main street.
 If you go from Cancun (the collective you leave near the ADO terminal) you must get off at the last stop Playa del Carmen and from here take another collective towards Jumpsuit (they leave 2 street between 15 and 20 avenues).
 You must get off at the entrance of federal highway 307.
 From here there is a small pay train that takes you to the entrance of the enclosure, just 1 kilometer away.
 The train is paid separately, it is not necessary to go by train.

 - ON TOUR: The agencies offer tours to Tulum with another visit, either to Cobá, to a cenote in the area, some beach or combined with Xel-Há, one of the best water parks in the Riviera Maya.
 I leave the link to buy your ticket directly with the company of Xel-Há, as well as other excursion options.

 There is no price to travel peacefully Jumpsuit, a visit that nobody forgets.
 Tulum is where you go with friends who come to visit, a gift of place.
 And we all take our photo of that magical place that made us dream of visiting the Mexican Caribbean.

 Tulum, archaeological siteLOCATION: the ruins of Tulum are located about 3 km from the town of Tulum, in the Riviera Maya.